-&lt;sup>161 Brown v.
+201 Brown v.
 Walter, 62 F.2d 798, 800 (1933).

-&lt;sup>162 Illinois v.
+202 Illinois v.
 Allen, 397 U.S. 337 (1970) (Douglas, J., dissenting).

-&lt;sup>163 Mayberry v.
+203 Mayberry v.
 Pennsylvania, 400 U.S. 455, 456 (1971).

-&lt;sup>164 See, J.E.B. v.
+204 J.E.B. v.
 Alabama ex rel.
 T.B., 114 S. Ct.
 1419, 1438 n.3 (1994) (Scalia, J., dissenting) (asserting that appearance of justice is equally important as actual justice); Illinois v.
-Allen, 397 U.S. 337, 343 (1970) (declaring that dignity, order and decorum are necessary for success of criminal justice system).
+Allen, 397 U.S. 337, 343 (1970) (declaring that dignity, order, and decorum are necessary for success of criminal justice system).

-&lt;sup>165 Texas Code of Judicial Conduct, Canon 3(B)(3).
+205 Texas Code of Judicial Conduct, Canon 3(B)(3).

-&lt;sup>166 Section 21.001(b), Government Code.
+206 Section 21.001(b), Government Code.

-&lt;sup>167 Article 45.001(3), Code of Criminal Procedure.
+207 Article 45.001(3), Code of Criminal Procedure.

-Have most municipal judges considered, yet alone achieved, such a balance?
-In recent years, Texas municipal courts have been criticized for the informality of their proceedings (e.g., judges seldom wear robes, patrons do not have to rise when the judge enters the room, bailiffs participate in the taking of pleas).
-While such criticisms are often presumed to describe courts in smaller municipalities (who have fewer resources), metropolitan municipal courts are not immune from such criticism.
+robes, patrons do not have to rise when the judge enters the room, bailiffs participate in the taking of pleas).208 While such criticisms are often presumed to describe courts in smaller municipalities (who have fewer resources), metropolitan municipal courts are not immune from such criticism.209

-There are sufficient reasons to believe that efforts are necessary to improve perception of municipal courts.
-Institutional research conducted by the Texas Municipal Courts Education Center suggests that municipal judges sometimes neglect court decorum for a variety of reasons.
+There are sufficient reasons to believe that efforts are necessary to improve perception of municipal courts.210 Institutional research conducted by the Texas Municipal Courts Education Center suggests that municipal judges sometimes neglect court decorum for a variety of reasons.
 The most common reason for lax court decorum is a general failure to appreciate its importance.
-Other reasons include a lack of resources, lack of official support and official discouragement.
+Other reasons include a lack of resources, lack of official support, and official discouragement.

 Court decorum is not about the vanity of the individual judge or sovereign authority.
 Rather, court decorum is a utility that creates an optimal climate for the administration of justice.
 Changes in municipal courts begin at home beginning with the judge.
 Thus, not only must municipal judges be aware of the importance of court decorum, city officials must also appreciate its importance as a vital component in the administration of justice.
 The appearance of a citizen before a municipal court is a rare opportunity for the citizen to gain insight into the quality of city government and its elected leaders.
 Accordingly, ensuring positive public perception requires each city to implement necessary changes in their municipal courts.
-Many municipal judges inherit chambers and courtrooms that leave much to be desired, while 26 percent of municipal judges inherit no courtroom at all.
-171 While some issues, such as posting and enforcing rules of decorum, can be implemented by the judge alone, the administration of justice necessitates a commitment from city counsel, city managers and mayors.
-While cities should budget adequate funds for municipal court operations, city councils dedicated to improving their municipal courts are statutorily authorized to ear-mark 10 percent of time payment revenue for the specific purpose of insuring the efficient administration
+Many municipal judges inherit chambers and courtrooms that leave much to be desired, while 26 percent of municipal judges inherit no courtroom at all.211 While some issues, such as posting and enforcing rules of decorum, can be implemented by the judge alone, the administration of justice necessitates a commitment from city council, city managers, and mayors.
+While cities should budget adequate funds for municipal court operations, city councils dedicated to improving their municipal courts are statutorily authorized to earmark 10 percent of time payment revenue for the specific purpose of insuring the efficient administration of justice.212 The law specifically requires municipalities to prioritize the needs of the municipal judge who collected the fee in making such expenditures.